peat-is-nete/lib_app/README.md

 ## User Stories

 - As an 'admin' user of a library…
-  - I want to add, update, delete from, and see the catalog.
+  - I want to add, update, delete, view Categories, Books, and Checkouts.
   - I want to organize books by categories.
   - I want to checkout, renew, and return a book for a user.
   - I want to see what books a user has borrowed.
+  - I want to get a clear error message if any operation fails.

 - As a 'non-admin' user of a library…
-  - I want to see the catalog.
+  - I want to see the  view Categories and Books.
   - I want to see which books I have checked out.